Nordkette Ski Resort Austria

 The Powderhounds observed the utterly bizarre ski & snow proclivities of the Innsbruck locals whilst reviewing Nordkette in late March 2019.
 Click on the review link in the left column (or top of the page if on a mobile) to read all the reviews.

-See how Nordkette compares to the rest of the European ski resorts on the Europe ski resort ratings page.
+See how Nordkette compares to the rest of the Austrian ski resorts on the Austria ski resort ratings page, or compare to the rest of Europe on the European ski resort ratings page.

 Follow Powderhounds Europe on Instagram to see where we are currently skiing.
 Follow our main Powderhounds page on Facebook to stay in touch with up-to-date info, tours, and discussions.